 ~ Son Bert Raymond Harbaugh ~

-He died in Long Beach at the age of 56 on March 25, 1971.
-He was laid to rest in Long Beach.
-His brief obituary was published in the Connellsville Daily Courier.
+Bert succumbed to the spectre of death in Monrovia at the age of 56 on March 25, 1971.
+An obituary in the Daily News-Post said he was survived by his wife Phyllis, son Clyde and brother William of Clarksville, PA.
+Following a funeral conducted by Rev. W. Lee Truman, the remains were laid to rest in Long Beach.
+His brief obituary was published in the Daily Courier.